 Shine Your light, Shine Your light, Shine Your light On me, Jesus.

 You are the great I am, The King of Kings.
 Red rock of ages, My urge to sing.
 Through all eternity, I will proclaim.
 You won the victory, I bless Your name.

 Shine Your light, Shine Your light, Shine Your light On me, Jesus”

 Oslo Gospel Choir lyrics

-Robby continued to writhe and squirm on the other side of the stage.
-As Tommy rose off the stage, all the Baptist kids dropped to the floor, holy rolling and speaking in tongues.
-Robby leaped up, yelled ‘Barefoot’ at me and attacked his drum kit.
+Robby continues to writhe and squirm on the other side of the stage.
+As Tommy rises off the stage, all the Baptist kids drop to the floor, holy rolling and speaking in tongues.
+Robby leaps up, yells ‘Barefoot’ at me and attacks his drum kit.